-- Provide problem solving and investigation activities to develop reasoning, open -ended & higher ordering questioning and thinking skills. - Identify appropriate objectives and have explicit more able activities identified in planning across the whole curriculum. - Encourage all children to become independent learners and constantly ask themselves questions by: organising and making choices about their own work, carrying out unaided tasks which stretch their capabilities, developing the ability to evaluate their own work and so become self-critical reflectors.
+- Provide problem solving and investigation activities to develop reasoning, questioning and thinking skills. - İdentify appropriate objectives and have explicit more able activities identified in planning across the whole curriculum. - Encourage all children to become independent learners and discerning questioners by: organising and making choices about their own work, carrying out unaided tasks which stretch their capabilities, developing the ability to evaluate their own work and so become self-critical reflectors.

-For Ensure pupils' achievements match their potential ability, taking Soliton account the schools' performance data as well as information from pupil tracking meetings.

-- Analyse attainment data in order to identify those pupils who have the potential to reach high levels of performance. - Establish what the children have done previously in order to prevent repetition. - Provide challenges through high-quality tasks which include:
+- Ensure pupils' achievements match their potential ability, taking into account the schools' performance data as well as information from pupil tracking meetings. - Analyse attainment data in order to identify those pupils who have the potential to reach high levels of performance. - Establish what the children have done previously in order to prevent repetition. - Provide challenges through high-quality tasks which include:

--Mastery tasks which allow pupils to apply the curriculum in more complex and in-depth, cross-objective methods.
+• Mastery tasks which allow pupils to apply the curriculum in more complex and in-depth, cross-objective methods.
 They demonstrate how skilfully a pupil can apply their learning.
-Mastery is not just knowing a fact, but it is using that fact in increasingly more complex situations, often using reasoning or problem solving.
+Mastery is not just knowing a fact, but it is using that fact in increasingly more complex situations, often using reasoning or problem-solving.